 As mentioned earlier, the contents of the Atharvaveda quite contrast with the other Vedas and is often viewed as a discrete scripture rather than in connection with the three Vedas.
 The 19th century German Indologist and historian Albrecht Weber has best put it as, “The spirit of the two collections [Rigveda, Atharvaveda] is indeed widely different.
 In the Rigveda there breathes a lively natural feeling, a warm love for nature; while in the Atharva there prevails, on the contrary, only an anxious dread of her evil spirits and their magical powers.
 In the Rigveda we find the people in a state of free activity and independence; in the Atharva we see it bound in the fetters of the hierarchy and superstition.”

-The Arthava Veda still finds its relevance in today’s contemporary society as it has been a pioneer in influencing the modern medicine and healthcare, culture and religious celebrations and even literary tradition in the Indian sub-continent as it contains the oldest known mention of the Indic literary genre.
-The fourth and final of the revered text of the Hindu dharma still is one of the most cherished books for any Vedic scholar today.
+The Atharva Veda still finds its relevance in today’s contemporary society as it has been a pioneer in influencing modern medicine and healthcare, culture and religious celebrations and even literary tradition in the Indian sub-continent as it contains the oldest known mention of the Indic literary genre.
+The fourth and final of the revered text of Hinduism still is one of the most cherished books for any Vedic scholar today.